-With concerns about NHS backlogs and the rationing of more expensive drugs, private health insurance might seem like the answer, but is it an affordable one?
+With concerns about NHS backlogs and the rationing of more expensive drugs, private health insurance might seem like the answer, but before you buy, it pays to check exactly what it will and won’t cover.

 For some people, health insurance, often known as private medical insurance, isn’t a priority (and they’re happy to do without it), but others consider it essential.

-Whatever your views, there’s one thing that most people can agree on and that’s that it isn’t cheap.
-Most people take out health insurance that’s either free or subsidised by their employer, but many employers don’t offer it and, if you’re self-employed you’ll have to buy it yourself.
+Whatever your views, there’s one thing that most people can agree on and that’s that it doesn’t come cheap, especially once you reach your 50s, 60s, and beyond.
+Most people take out health insurance that’s either free or subsidised by their employer, but many employers don’t offer it and, if you’re self-employed or retired, you’ll have to buy it yourself.

 Here, we explain what private health insurance does and doesn’t cover, and look at ways you might be able to reduce the cost of your premiums.